hausdorff/davidbalbert.github.com/_posts/2014-07-09-beginners-guide-to-ocaml-beginners-guides.md

 OCaml has a *very* strong type system.
-A combination of this fact, plus the fact that the types are usually *inferred* (*i.e.*, they are usually not written down explicitly), makes OCaml language where your intuition about what *should* be correct will be regularly shot down, and then shoved in your face until you get it right.
+A combination of this fact, plus the fact that the types are usually *inferred* (*i.e.*, they are usually not written down explicitly), makes OCaml a language where your intuition about what *should* be correct will be regularly shot down, and then shoved in your face until you get it right.